 The Board shall mean the governing body elected at the Annual General Meeting of Parents.
 The Board represents the interests of the Parents as a collegial body and is charged with taking collective decisions for the enhancement, protection and well-being of the School.
 The Board shall have full authority and responsibility for all matters connected with the governance of the School.
 In fulfilling its governing function, the Board shall establish such policies as may be required for the proper and efficient operation of the School.
 The Board shall select, nurture, evaluate and, if necessary, dismiss the Head of School of VIS.

 2.1 Board Duties and Responsibilities

 The Board’s duties and responsibilities shall include:

-- Selection and employment of a competent School Director
+- Selection and employment of a competent Head of School

-- Approval of the draft Statute and draft By-Laws and adoption of school policies (Policy Manual and Finance Manual)
+- Approval of the draft By-Laws and adoption of school policies (Policy Manual and Finance Manual)